 Cleanse vs. Detox – What’s the difference?
 Let’s explain a little bit about what these buzzwords really mean.

 A cleanse is designed to not only clean out your digestive tract, but fuel your body with nutrient-dense foods.
 Foods rich in both soluble and insoluble fiber help “get the gunk out” of your digestive system.
-Adding more fruits, vegetables, legumes and whole-grains provide nutrients to help your body run at optimal levels.
+Adding more fruits, vegetables, legumes and whole-grains or Detoxic Obat provide nutrients to help your body run at optimal levels.
 Also, drinking the optimal amount of water is crucial in the detoxification process.
 A rule of thumb is to aim for at least half your body weight in ounces each day.
+Matt Heistan from Arizona IV Medics says that if you’re dehydrated or nauseous or have a migraine, you can enjoy the benefits of IV therapy in your home, rather than waiting in a crowded emergency room.

 Supporting your body’s natural detox and cleansing systems is always a good idea.
 By doing what you can to both eliminate toxins and introduce healthier foods, you may notice the following: